Fyeo-Labs/cosmic-nft-docs/minting-hook.md

 # Hook for minting

 ## Triggers
-This should be triggered when a payment is received in a wallet with a specific parameter called `CosmicMinting`
+This should be triggered when a payment is received in a wallet with a memo called `CosmicMintingRequest`

 ## Inputs
 `URIToken`: String - Token to be minted \